The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Machine-Learning Algebraic Geometry

 Let us warm up with the simplest of the input configurations, viz., that of hypersurfaces in $W\IP^4$, discussed in \S\ref{s:WP4}, which is specified by a single 5-vector of co-prime positive integers.
 To make things even simpler, suppose we wish for a {\em binary query} of whether $h^{2,1}$ is larger than a certain value, say 50.
 We know that $h^{2,1} \in [1,491]$ with the histogram shown in Figure \ref{f:wp4dis}; 50 is a reasonable division point.
 In terms of geometry we are looking for manifolds which have a relatively large/small number of complex structure deformations, a question of physical interest as well.

 Our data, therefore, is of the form $\{ x_i \to y_i \}$:

 totalling 7555.
 The first entry, is the quintic $Q$ in regular $\IP^4$ and its $h^{2,1} = 101$ gives a positive hit (denoted as 1) on $h^{2,1} > 50$.
 Further down the list, the degree 15 hypersurface in $W\IP^4[2,2,3,3,5]$ has $h^{2,1} = 43$, giving us the negative hit (denoted as 0).
-As mentioned in \S\ref{s:WP4}, the $h^{2,1}$ values were calculated meticulously by \cite{wp4,Candelas:1994bu} using Landau-Ginzberg methods (even on {\sf SageMath} (linked to {\sf Macaulay2} or {\sf Singular}), the computation using sequence-chasing is not straight-forward) and the results, though known, quite escapes the human eye in any discernable pattern.
+As mentioned in \S\ref{s:WP4}, the $h^{2,1}$ values were calculated meticulously by \cite{wp4,Candelas:1994bu} using Landau-Ginzberg methods (even on {\sf SageMath} (linked to {\sf Macaulay2} or {\sf Singular}), the computation using sequence-chasing is not straight-forward) and the results, though known, quite escapes the human eye in any discernible pattern.
+Again, we note that while the Euler number $\chi$ can be expressed in terms of the weights, the individual Hodge/Betti numbers cannot be.
+This is a generic situation in algebraic geometry and is the story with index-type theorems: individual terms in (co-)homology are difficult to compute, but the index of an exact sequence typically reduces to an integral.

-Since all results are known and the data is labelled, a standard procedure is called {\blue {\bf cross validation}} where we {\em split} the data into the (1) training set and (2) validation set, establish a machine-learning algorithm, and check how well the predicted result, trained on the training set, behaves on the complementary validation set.
-That is, the training set is used to train models whereas the validation set remains entirely unseen by the machine-learning algorithm.

-Accuracy measures computed on the training set thus give an indication of the model's performance in recalling what it has learned.
-More importantly, accuracy measures computed against the validation set give an indication of the models performance as a predictor.
-Common measures of the goodness of fit include (q.v.~\cite{encML}) \begin{definition} Let $y_{i=1, \ldots, N}$ be the actual output for input $x_i$ in the validation set, and let $y^{pred}_{i}$ be the values predicted by the machine-learning model on $x_i$, then \begin{description} \item[(naive) precision] is the percentage agreement of $y_i$ with $y^{pred}_i$